tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 to escape.

-Last night, an entire hand crawled from my throat.

 I'm pretty sure I'm breaking protocol just by writing this account.
 If anyone finds this, know that I am alive, but I am rotting all the same.

 I don't know how much longer I have.
+Last night, an entire hand crawled from my throat.

+\_\_

 The apartment buzzer just rang.
-I must see who is coming to call upon me.

-Who am I kidding—I already know who it is.
+I already know who it is.